 - Degree of impaction: Wisdom teeth may be erupted (visible), covered with gum tissue (soft tissue impaction), partially in bone (partial bony impaction), completely covered with bone (full bony impaction), or within the bone in very complex positions (complicated full bony impaction).
-The fees increase for each category, respectively, and may range from $175 to $750.

 - Type of anesthesia: There is no fee for local anesthesia.
 The other options are nitrous oxide sedation (laughing gas) and IV sedation (most common and recommended).

 Once an X-ray has been reviewed and proper diagnosis has been made, a treatment plan can be prepared and exact fees can be discussed.

 The cost of dental implants depends on the number of implants, bone grafting needs, and your choice of anesthesia.
 Following examination and discussion of treatment recommendations, our financial coordinator will present the exact cost and payment options.
 Our global implant fees include all of the following: